Cost-efficiency in Incomplete Markets: Setting

-We want to clarify which classical models are covered (or not cover ed) under Assumption \ref{A2.2}. \begin{remark} When $V(X)=\E[U(X)]$ for some utility function $U$, it is clear that $V$ is diversificati\-on-loving (Definition \ref{defDiv}) if and only if $U$ is concave (corollary of Theorem \ref{prefssd}), and the other properties hold as well.
+\begin{remark} When $V(X)=\E[U(X)]$ for some utility function $U$, it is clear that $V$ is diversificati\-on-loving (Definition \ref{defDiv}) if $U$ is concave (corollary of Theorem \ref{prefssd}), and the other properties hold as well.
 The same is true when $V(X)=-\rho(X)$ for some law-invariant, lower semicontinuous and convex risk measure $\rho$, such as expected shortfall (also known as average or conditional value at risk).
-Finally, distortion risk measures consistent with convex order use a concave distortion function $g$ (i.e., $\rho_{g}(X) =\int_{0}^\infty g(1-F_{X}(x))dx$ is subadditive if and only if $g$ is a concave distortion function) are covered.
-However, Cumulative Prospect Theory does not belong to diversification-loving preferences due to $S$-shaped utility function or not concave distortion function. \end{remark}
+Finally, distortion risk measures, i.e., $\rho_{g}(X) =\int_{0}^\infty g(1-F_{X}(x))dx$, are consistent with concave order when the distortion function $g$ is concave. \end{remark}

-Note that we work with $V$ defined on $\lnofp$ or Schur-convex domains $D \subseteq \loofp$, but that the equivalence of the properties in Assumption~\ref{A2.2} given in Theorem~\ref{prefssd} and Corollary~\ref{prefssd2} is only valid in the latter case, as convex order and second order stochastic dominance are only defined for integrable random variables.
+Note that we work with $V$ defined on $\lnofp$ or on some Schur-convex domains $\mathcal{D} \subseteq \loofp$, but that the equivalence of the properties in Assumption~\ref{A2.2} given in Theorem~\ref{prefssd} and Corollary~\ref{prefssd2} is only valid in the latter case, as concave order and second order stochastic dominance are only defined for integrable random variables.